Franklin098/SwiftBasicWeatherApp/readme.md

 Apply the bold modifier first, and then the frame modifier

 **Tip:** experience will help you to know the modifiers order, and the open specific to each view.

+# State

+Make the app look like you want is strait forward.
+The challenge is moving data all around.

+@State
+@Biding
+@StateObject
+@ObservedObject
+@EnvironmentObject